Fresh Cherry Dump Cake

 FAQ

-- Can I use canned cherry pie filling instead?
+- Can I use canned cherry pie filling instead of fresh cherries?

 Serving Suggestions